futzu/SCTE35_threefive/README.md

 ## Issues and Bugs and Feature Requests
 ---

-> If threefive doesnt work as expected,
+> If threefive doesn't work as expected,
 >
 > or if you find a bug ,
 >